dexiio/dexi-java-app-sdk/README.md

 ```
 X-DexiIO-Activation : Activation ID for the request
-X-DexiIO-Component  : App Component ID for the request
+X-DexiIO-Component  : App Component name for the request
 X-DexiIO-Config     : Component configuration serialized to JSON
 ```